Employment Insurance Compassionate Care Benefits

 Can I combine compassionate care benefits with other types of benefits?

 Yes.
-You can combine compassionate care benefits with other types of benefits.
+You can combine compassionate care benefits with other type of benefits.

 However, the type of other benefit may make a difference to the length of your claim, as described below.

-Compassionate care benefits combined with regular EI benefits
+Compassionate care benefits combined with other special benefits

 Compassionate care benefits combined with maternity, parental, or sickness benefits

-You can receive up to 71 weeks of benefits when compassionate care benefits are combined with maternity, parental, or sickness benefits.
-For more information, visit the Service Canada Web site.
+You can receive up to 102 weeks of benefits when compassionate care benefits are combined with sickness, maternity, parental and/or PCIC) benefits.
+For more information, visit the Service Canada website.

 Will I have to repay benefits at income tax time?